nopnop2002/Raspberry-ili9340spi/README.md

 ----

-# A library of XPT2046 Touch Screen is included in this library.
+# A library of XPT2046 Touch Screen is included in this library

 Wirering